dojo/docs/dojo/on.rst

   on(document, ".myClass:click", clickHandler);

-The on function also supports comma delimited event types, so we can listen for multiple events (with delegation) with one call.
-For example, to listen for double clicks on the document and clicks on buttons with myClass class name, we could do:
+To listen for double clicks on the document and clicks on buttons with myClass class name, we could do:

 .. code-block :: javascript